applike/gomono/README.md

 ### commands

 Currently there's only one command provided, the `build` command. `build` takes a set of (main) go-packages and reads their dependency graph from the source code.
+After the graph is build, there are a few options, which can be set via
-After the graph is build, there are a few options, which can be set via flags:
+flags:

 * `-action`: action is required and specifies, how to build the changed code.
   For more, see [actions](#actions)
-* `-all`: if set, gomono ignores the version history and just uses includes all files and directories in the build.
+* `-all`: if set, gomono ignores the version history and just includes all files and directories in the build.
-* `-builder`: once an action like for example `test` has been selected, a builde specifies the implementation, which is used to actually execute the action.
+* `-builder`: once an action like for example `test` has been selected, a `builder` specifies the implementation, which is used to actually execute the action.
   This can be something like go test or a Makefile to setup more complex tasks.
   See [builders](#builders)
 * `-from`: set the first commit, defaults to `HEAD~1`.
 This is passed to `git